ZhangSteven/geneva/YieldCalculationIMA.md

 ### Interest Income
-interest income = sum of interest income of all new tax lots created during the period
+interest income = sum of interest income of new tax lots created during a period

-A new tax lot created during the period is a tax lot that,
+A new tax lot created during a period is a tax lot that,
-1. appears in the daily interest accrual details report during the period (*current period report*);
+1. appears in the daily interest accrual details report during a period (*current period report*);
-2. does not appear in daily interest accrual details report with a period end date just one day before the current period (*previous period report*).
+2. does not appear in daily interest accrual details report (*previous period report*) with a period end date just one day before the start date of the current period.

 For a tax lot,

-interest income during the period = accrued interest at current period report - accrued interest at previous period report + coupon payment at current period report
+interest income during current period = accrued interest at current period report - accrued interest at previous period report + coupon payment at current period report

 #### Accrued Interest
-On a certain day, the accrued interest of a tax lot is shown in the LotSumOfEndBalanceBook column of a daily interest accrual details report.
+Accrued interest is shown in the LotSumOfEndBalanceBook column of a daily interest accrual details report.
 The accrued interest of a tax lot during a period is the accrued interest of the tax lot on the last day the tax lot appears during that period.

 For example, a tax lot appears like this in the report